2026-02-22 1:30pm EST

 ...

-Next, npx expo install react-native-google-mobile-ads
+Next, npx expo install react-native-google-mobile-ads to install the required package.

 Finally, here's a sample component to use for a small banner ad: